10 Most Demanded Sectors for a FinTech Developer

 Robo-advising and blockchain are expected to have the main impact on financial software development services industry by 2021.
 According to the survey, 40% of fintech industry members foresee that impact of robo-advising will grow by 2021, 30% think that influence of blockchain technology is predicted to increase.
 The other two rapidly growing technologies in fintech are peer-to-peer lending (23% respondents believe in a rapid growth of its popularity in 5 years) and crowdfunding (15% accordingly).
 Fintech integrations are not solely limited to finances.
 You can find a fintech product manager in other industries, such as IT, eCommerce, medicine etc.

-Taking into consideration information above, we assume that fintech will gain extreme popularity in the next 5 years, integrating with other markets and providing them with accurate and functional solutions and services.
+Taking into consideration the information above, we assume that fintech consulting will gain extreme popularity in the next 5 years, integrating with other markets and providing them with accurate and functional solutions and services.

 The Main Fintech Programming Languages

 Since many institutions, companies, firms try to strive for the loyalty of their customers, they had to become technology structures.
 Thus, the demand for qualified fintech developers for startups have grown rapidly for the last few years.

 According to the survey, the main fintech programming languages are as follows: